tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### Should I limit how much dubbed content I immerse with?
 What are the downsides of dubbed content?

-First of all, it's pretty hard to find dubbed content compared to native content in case of Japanese.
+First, it's pretty hard to find dubbed content compared to native content in case of Japanese.
 You can probably do it if you use some paid platform, but torrents contain almost nothing.
 Second, Japanese has an abundance of native content